Asif-Iqbal-Bhatti/Nudge-Elastic-band-VASP/README.md

-# Nudge Elastic band or Drag Method to calculate Peierls barrier for HEAs
+# Calculate Peierls barrier for HEAs using Nudge Elastic band or Drag Method

 NB: The setting for the NEB calculations can be tricky at times therefore, caution should be taken while using the provided code.